 Individuals on autism spectrum receive a clinical diagnosis of anxiety.
 However, it doesn’t limit the condition there.
 Children also experience subclinical levels of anxiety that don’t necessarily need a diagnosis.
 It affects their lives even without noticing any signs and symptoms.

 Top-Down And Bottom-Up Data Integration

 The integration of top-down and bottom-up data is crucial in helping children with autism.
 The top-down process is where teachers provide parents with a standardized checklist and questionnaires about anxiety symptoms.
 It allows parents to monitor their children in their respective homes to know how often they show signs of anxiety.
 The bottom-up data, on the other hand, is the collection of data where teachers evaluate to understand what anxiety looks like to children experiencing it.
-The top-down and bottom-up data integration helps in getting a more in-depth and fuller description of what anxiety looks like in children with autism.
+Sally Winston, PsyD once stated that “some commonly held beliefs about anxiety disorders that are mostly or partially false, including why reducing stress, thinking positive thoughts, gaining insight about its origins, and lots of reassurance often do not really help much in reducing significant symptoms of anxiety.”
+However, the top-down and bottom-up data integration helps in getting a more in-depth and fuller description of what anxiety looks like in children with autism.

 Understanding Primary Emotions